-2019, December 8 Poi Village, South Dolo subdistrict Mud flood hit Poi Village 4 Formatted: Centered 2019, December 12 Bolapapu Village, Kulawi subdistrict Flash floods resulted in the death of two residents, i on the banks of the Magila river were heavily dam nouses aged.
-Formatted: Centered 1 • Formatted: Centered 2. b.
-Strategic Issues on Energy in Sigi District (Koaksi : 2-3 Par) 4 Formatted: Indent: Left: 0.49" i) Access to Electricity / Indonesia's compliance As experienced in seve Sulawesi with total of 3 out to Sigi, the district's of energy needs has not yet evenly ral regions in Indenesia, especially w ,010,140 people or 811,027 househo electrification ration is 83% with 43 distributed and still faces many challenges. ith conditions tond to be difficult, Contral Ids has 01.03% electrification ratio.
-Zooming illages in four sub-districts have limited ł Formatted: List Paragraph, Left, Space Before: 0 pt, After: 0 pt, Numbered + Level: 1 + Numbering Style: 1, 2, 3, + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" access to PLN's grid (S tate Owned Electricity Company).
-Th nese sub districts are Lindu, Kulawi, South Formatted: Font: Not Bold

-OWHO company).
-Inoco alouioto aro Elilaa, Kalam, South Kulawi, West Delo, and Pipikero.
-PLN has difficulty reaching to these areas because the distance from the capital of Sigi to Kulawi and Pipikoro is about 50 km.
-On average, PLN can only manage to expand 2 km of the grid in each expansion point per year (ESDM, 2017), and remote villages are located 25 km outside the grid.
-Connecting the most outlying villages of Kulawi and Pipikore to the grid will not be happening within five to ten years, Indonesia's fulfillment of energy needs has not been evenly distributed and still has many challenges.
+2019, December 8 Poi Village, South Dolo subdistrict Mud flood hit Poi Village 4 Formatted: Centered 2019, December 12 Bolapapu Village, Kulawi subdistrict Flash floods resulted in the death of two residents, on the banks of the Magila river were heavily dam Formatted: Centered • Formatted: Centered 2. b.
+Strategic Issues on Energy in Sigi District (Koaksi : 2-3 Par) • Formatted: Indent: Left: 0.49" i) Access to Electricity / As experienced in seve Sulawesi with total of 3 out to Sigi, the district's ral regions in Indenesia, especially w ,010,140 people or 811,027 heuseho electrification ration is 83% with 43 distributed and still faces many challenges: ith conditions tend to be difficult, Contral Ide has 01.03% electrification ratio.
+Zooming illages in four sub-districts have limited 1 Formatted: List Paragraph, Left, Space Before: 0 pt, After: 0 pt, Numbered + Level: 1 + Numbering Style: 1, 2, 3, + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" access to PLN's grid (S tate Owned Electricity Company) Th nese sub districts are Lindu, Kulawi, South Formatted: Font: Not Bold eut to sigh, the districts electrification ration is \$3%, with 45 villages in four sub-districts have limited access to PLN's grid (State Owned Electricity Company).
+These sub-districts are Lindu, Kulawi, South Kulawi, West Dele, and Pipikoro.
+PLN has difficulty reaching to those areas because the distance from the capital of Sigi to Kulawi and Pipikoro is about 50 km.
+On average, PLN can only manage to expand 2 km of the grid in each expansion point per year (ESDM, 2017), and remete villages are located 26 km eutside the grid.
+Connecting the mest outlying villages of Kulawi and Pipikoro to the grid will not be happening within five to ten yearg.
+Indonesia's fulfillment of energy needs has not been evenly distributed and still has many challenges.
 This condition also occurs in Central Sulawesi.
 In 2018, the population of Central Sulawesi was 3,010,440 people or 811,927 families.
-Seven hundred forty-six thousand four hundred thirty-four households have electricity, and Central Sulawesi's electrification ratio is 91.93%.
-Furthermore, Sigi District's electrification ratio is 83%, with 43 villages in four sub-districts with limited access to the PLN's grid (State-Owned Electricity Company).
+Seven hundred forty-six thousand four hundred thirty four households have electricity, and Central Sulawesi's electrification ratio is 91,93%.
+Furthermore, Sigi District's electrification ratio is 83%, with 43 villages in four sub districts with limited access to the PLN's grid (State Owned Electricity Company).
 The sub-districts are Lindu, Kulawi, South Kulawi, West Dolo, and Pipikoro, spreading across the mountainous part of Central Sulawesi, adding difficulty to PLN's grid expansion.
 It takes about half an hour to reach Kulawi and Pipikoro from the centre of the Sigi District or approximately 50 km.
 On average, PLN only manages to expand 2 km of the grid in each expansion point per year (ESDM, 2017), and remote villages are located 25 km outside the grid.
 Connecting the most outlying villages of Kulawi and Pipikoro to the grid will not be an immediate reality.